The Math Learning Centre (MLC) is a space for undergraduate students to

 answers or receive solutions, rather, our aim is aid students in

 expert learners; to develop critical thinking and skills in a

-Essentially, you can sit at any table in LSK 300, 301, and 302.
+Essentially, you can sit at any table in LSK 300.
 If you are in a first-year course, we have specific tables marked for you so that you may meet peers and work together on the same material.
 Also note that LSK 300 is reserved for workshops at various times; refer to the schedule above for details.

 How can I ask for help?

 Simply place the "Help needed" placard into the table marker so that the MLC TAs can see you are asking for help, and someone will be with you as soon as possible.
 If you have a quick question, consider using the "Quick Help" (typically available at certain times, refer to the schedule above).